sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-control-plane-chart.md

 Setting `tyk-mdcb.mdcb.listenPort` field opens a port on MDCB container and MDCB service targets this port.
 It is used to set `TYK_MDCB_LISTENPORT`

-#### Tyk MDCB Health Check Port
+#### Tyk MDCB HTTP Port

-The health check port for Tyk MDCB can be configurable via the `tyk-mdcb.mdcb.probes.healthCheckPort` field.
+The HTTP port for Tyk MDCB is configurable via the `tyk-mdcb.mdcb.httpPort` field.
-This port lets MDCB allow standard health checks.
+This port enables MDCB to accept standard HTTP requests, such as health checks.

 It also defines the path for liveness and readiness probes.
-It is used to set `TYK_MDCB_HEALTHCHECKPORT`
+It is used to set `TYK_MDCB_HTTPPORT` in MDCB 2.6.0+ or `TYK_MDCB_HEALTHCHECKPORT` in MDCB 2.5.x or prior.

+#### Enabling secured HTTP endpoints

+The [MDCB OAS API]({{< ref "/tyk-mdcb-api" >}}) has secured HTTP endpoints, like `/dataplanes` which return list of gateway nodes connected.
+By default, this endpoint is disabled to avoid unintended leakage of data plane information.
+To enable this endpoint, set `tyk-mdcb.mdcb.security.enableHttpSecureEndpoints` to `true`.
+It is used to set `TYK_MDCB_SECURITY_ENABLEHTTPSECUREENDPOINTS`.
+Also, you need to set a secret that can be used to access this endpoint via `tyk-mdcb.mdcb.security.secret` field.

 #### Enabling MDCB TLS

-Assuming that TLS certificates for the Tyk MDCB are available in the Kubernetes Secret `mdcb-tls-secret`, follow these steps to enable TLS:
+Assuming that TLS certificates for the Tyk MDCB are available in the Kubernetes Secret `mdcb-tls-secret`, follow these steps to enable TLS for RPC connection:
 1. Set `tyk-mdcb.mdcb.tls.useSSL` to true.
 2. Set `tyk-mdcb.mdcb.tls.secretName` to the name of the Kubernetes secret containing TLS certificates for the Tyk MDCB, in this case, `mdcb-tls-secret`.